michaelLobman/workout-programmer/README.md

 Workout Programmer is a custom 20-week workout generator tailored to your current level of fitness.

+***

+## *Disclaimer*

+You should consult your physician or other health care professional before beginning any new fitness regimen.
+The use of any information provided on this site is solely at your own risk.

+***

 ## Description

 Based on the concepts developed in Jim Wendler's 5-3-1 program, the Workout Programmer centers around four main compound movements: